massimocaprinali/cloud-foundry-public/nodejs-index.md

 The sdk-for-nodejs buildpack provides a complete runtime environment for Node.js apps.
 {: shortdesc}

-The sdk-for-nodejs buildpack is used when the application contains a **package.json** file in the root directory.
+The sdk-for-nodejs buildpack is used when the app contains a **package.json** file in the root directory.

-The application must listen on the port that is assigned to it through the PORT environment variable.
+The app must listen on the port that is assigned to it through the PORT environment variable.
 ```
 var port = (process.env.PORT || 3000);
 ```
 {: codeblock}

-## Starter application
+## Starter app
-{: #nodejs-starter_application}
+{: #nodejs-starter_app}

-{{site.data.keyword.cloud_notm}} provides a Node.js starter applications.
-The Node.js starter application is a simple Node.js app that provides a template that you can use for your app.
+{{site.data.keyword.cloud_notm}} provides a Node.js starter apps.
+The Node.js starter app is a simple Node.js app that provides a template that you can use for your app.
 You can experiment with the starter app, and make and push changes to the {{site.data.keyword.cloud_notm}} environment.

 ## App Management (deprecated)
 {: #nodejs-app_management}